 Prize committee members:

-The prize committee consists of four members, appointed by the Academy Board.
+The prize committee consists of four members, appointed by the board of The Norwegian Academy of Science and Letters.

 Resources: